 Condominiums and townhouses are eligible for a VA home loan as long as they are in an approved community or VA-approved project.

-You will need to check the list of pre-approved communities to determine if a property is already considered eligible for financing.
+You will need to check the list of pre-approved communities to determine if a property is already eligible for financing.
 If it isn’t, you may still have an option.

 The local home loan center can submit documentation regarding the property and community to the VA for approval.

 This could be a more time-consuming process that requires weeks or months for final approval.
-The development and association must be willing to cooperate with submitting necessary documentation to record their organization structure, finances, and policies.
+The development and association must be willing to cooperate with submitting the necessary documentation to record their organization structure, finances, and policies.

 It’s best to inquire about a potential community before you fall in love with a condominium or townhome that isn’t going to be eligible.
+Are there love stories about that yet?
+We need to shoot a movie about that someday.

 These tend to be riskier investments for lenders, particularly because manufactured homes decrease in value over time.